iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![RMSE](Image/RMSE.png)

-- `Square Root` of `MSE`, `RMSE` is useful at the time of undesired `large` errors.
+- Square Root of MSE, RMSE is useful at the time of undesired large errors.
-- `RMSE` is a more intuitive measure of error than MSE.
+- RMSE is a more intuitive measure of error than MSE.
-- It is measured in the same units as the dependent variable.
+- It is measured in the same units as the dependent / predicted variable.
 - A lower RMSE indicates that the model is making more accurate predictions.

 <h3 name='r2'>4.
 Coefficient of Determination ( R<sup>2</sup> ) | Squared Correlation Coefficient</h3>